 Your Guidance Counselor and the College and Career Advisor are here to help you plan for college.
 Getting into a college is like approaching any other goal in life that’s important: it takes hard work, commitment and attention to dates and details.
 The resources on this page are designed to help students navigate their post high school options, with information on college admissions testing, the college application process, choosing a college and possible major, career research, alternative post high school options and more.

-Community College is a great option for students who are unsure at what they want to study, want
+Community College is a great option for students who are unsure at what they want to study.
+Our local community colleges include:

 CALIFORNIA STATE UNIVERSITY